Art and Architecture Program

 Faculty Advisor: Professor of Fine Arts, NYU; Former Director of Graduate Studies, NYU

-Research Practicum Introduction
+Research Program Introduction

 For the final three or four sessions, each student will take on one or another question and follow it down a research path, reporting to the group on their findings.
 As a result of reporting to each other, students will inform each other’s inquiries, all of them contributing to a prismatic understanding of the work.

-Research Questions Includes
+Research Questions Include

 • How does the painting relate to the history of portraits and self-portraits?